shageenthsandrakumar/Project-Euler/README.md

 # Project Euler Solutions

-This repository contains my Python solutions to Project Euler problems.
+This repository contains Python solutions to Project Euler problems.
 Each problem may have multiple solutions exploring different mathematical or algorithmic approaches.
-The goal is to understand the reasoning behind each method and compare efficiency and simplicity.
+The goal is to demonstrate problem-solving skills, efficient coding, and clear reasoning.

 ---